Support Autistic Pupils Better By Understanding Their Autism

 Emotional Regulation

 We look at the awareness to perceive emotions, control reactions and express our feelings.
-Individuals with autism may exhibit irritability, temper outbursts, aggression, self-injurious behaviours, raised levels of anxiety and distress.
+Autistic individuals may exhibit irritability, temper outbursts, aggression, self-injurious behaviours, raised levels of anxiety and distress.
 These can have a negative effect on an individual’s emotional wellbeing and adversely affect their quality of life.
 Development in this area is observed through the application of new skills relating to the:

 • Awareness of self, such as understanding how they are feeling, e.g. selecting objects that they enjoy or recognising what is making them feel angry.